CKC Closure to Support King County Eastside Interceptor Repair Project

 Impacts to the Cross Kirkland Corridor

-• The CKC will be fully closed for about two weeks from NE 52nd Street to 108th Ave NE.
+• The CKC will be fully closed from NE 52nd Street to 108th Ave NE throughout the month of November.

-• Detour routes will be provided to help trail users navigate around the closure.
+• Detour routes are provided to help trail users navigate around the closure.
+See the detour map below or download it as a PDF(PDF, 8MB).

 What residents need to know